Aleph-Alpha/std/docs/v1/postgres.md

 Returns:

 - int64: Number of rows found and processed
-- error: Error if the query fails, nil on success
+- error: GORM error if the query fails, nil on success

 Example: